Ginger Chicken Stir Fry

 Directions

-• 1Heat a large, wide skillet over medium-high heat.
+2Heat a large, wide skillet or wok over medium-high heat.
 Add the oil and swirl it in the pan until the bottom is well coated.
 Scatter the chicken pieces in one layer.
 Cook, without moving, until starting to brown on the bottom, about 5 minutes.
-Stir the chicken and continue to cook until cooked through, about 3 minutes.
+Stir the chicken and continue to cook until cooked through about 3 minutes.
 Transfer the chicken to a clean plate.

-3Throw in the onion and bell pepper then cook, stirring frequently until the onions begin to sweat, about 2 minutes.
+4Throw in the onion and bell pepper, and cook, stirring frequently, until the onions begin to sweat, about 2 minutes.

-4Add the snow peas, ginger and garlic then cook, tossing frequently until the ginger and garlic are fragrant and the snow peas turn a brighter green, about 2 minutes.
+5Add the snow peas, ginger, and garlic, then cook, tossing frequently until the ginger and garlic are fragrant and the snow peas turn a brighter green, about 2 minutes.

 Adam and Joanne's Tips

-• Buying Fish Sauce: We keep a bottle of fish sauce in our kitchen at all times.
+• Buying fish sauce: We always keep a bottle of fish sauce in our kitchen.
 It’s truly a magical ingredient.
-Not only can you use it here and in other Asian-inspired dishes, it is excellent for adding to soups, stews and pasta sauces.
+You can use it here and in other Asian-inspired dishes, and it is also excellent for adding to soups, stews, and pasta sauces.
 We have Red Boat in our kitchen.
 It has a clean flavor and no water or sugar added.
-If you cannot find it, go for a mid to high priced fish sauce that’s sold in a glass bottle instead of in plastic and look for a light amber or reddish color rather than a very dark color.
+If you cannot find it, go for a mid to high-priced fish sauce sold in a glass bottle instead of in plastic, and look for a light amber or reddish color rather than a very dark color.

 Nutrition Per Serving Serving Size 1 1/4 cups / Calories 308 / Protein 37 g / Carbohydrate 16 g / Dietary Fiber 3 g / Total Sugars 9 g / Total Fat 10 g / Saturated Fat 2 g / Cholesterol 142 mg